Feeling Stressed or Irritable? You Might Be Low in Magnesium

-How Deep Breathing Improves Digestion and Gut Health
+How Deep Breathing Improves Your Gut Health

 When we think about digestion, we usually focus on food—what to eat, what to avoid, what might be causing symptoms.
 But there’s another, quieter player in the story of gut health, one that rarely gets the spotlight it deserves: our breath.